 The requirements in Section 7 assume that the receiver is equipped with two Rx port as a baseline.
 These requirements apply to all UE categories unless stated otherwise.
 Requirements for 4 ports are FFS.
 With the exception of subclause 7.9 all requirements shall be verified by using both (all) antenna ports simultaneously.

-For a category 0 UE the requirements in Section 7 assume that the receiver is equipped with single Rx port.
+For a category 0 and a category [M1] UE the requirements in Section 7 assume that the receiver is equipped with single Rx port.

 7.3 Reference sensitivity power level

-The reference sensitivity power level REFSENS is the minimum mean power applied to both the UE antenna ports for all UE categories except category 0, or to the single antenna port for UE category 0, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.
+The reference sensitivity power level REFSENS is the minimum mean power applied to both the UE antenna ports for all UE categories except category 0 and category [M1], or to the single antenna port for UE category 0 and UE category [M1], at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.

 <Next Changed section>